 Types of humidifier available in the market

-Choosing and buying a humidifier depends on your requirements, coverage area you want to add moisture and budget.
-In essence, there are 5 types of humidifiers namely:
+Choosing and buying a humidifier depends on your requirements, the size of the area to be humidified, and your budget.
+In essence, there are five types of humidifiers :

 - Ultrasonic humidifiers.